LLNL/lbann/docs/layers/transform_layers.rst

 StopGradient
 ----------------------------------------

-The StopGradient layer blocks error signals during back propagation
+The :python:`StopGradient` layer blocks error signals during back propagation.

 The output is identical to the input, but the back propagation output (i.e. the error signal) is always zero.
 Compare with the stop_gradient